MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Causality: 2022

+- Can Foundation Models Talk Causality? [[paper]](https://arxiv.org/abs/2206.10591)
+  - Moritz Willig, Matej Zečević, Devendra Singh Dhami, Kristian Kersting.
+  - Key Word: Foundation Models; Causality.
+  - <details><summary>Digest</summary> Foundation models are subject to an ongoing heated debate, leaving open the question of progress towards AGI and dividing the community into two camps: the ones who see the arguably impressive results as evidence to the scaling hypothesis, and the others who are worried about the lack of interpretability and reasoning capabilities.
+By investigating to which extent causal representations might be captured by these large scale language models, we make a humble efforts towards resolving the ongoing philosophical conflicts.

 - BaCaDI: Bayesian Causal Discovery with Unknown Interventions. [[paper]](https://arxiv.org/abs/2206.01665)
   - Alexander Hägele, Jonas Rothfuss, Lars Lorch, Vignesh Ram Somnath, Bernhard Schölkopf, Andreas Krause.
   - Key Word: Causal Discovery.